phillip-h/pml/README.md

 a nice package, ready to be included in your project.
 See "Usage" for more information.

-The library is under active development and is quite small at the moment.

 # usage

 First, clone the repository.
 Once you have your local copy, run